 One surprising thing about going online is students' willingness to "show up" and be attentive and engaged.
 Strange to instruct a class that looks like the opening credits of the Brady Bunch though.”

 With more than 50 students located across the U.S. as well as in Europe and Asia, we explore how this has transformed the relationship between New York City and the rest of the nation.
 In this course, offered through NYU Wagner and the Metropolitan Studies Program of the College of Arts & Science, students learn about the stress on hospitals and health care workers and the communities where coronavirus deaths are concentrated.
 Students are able to share their ideas and insights through the chat function of Zoom as the lectures unfold, illustrated with up-to-the-minute charts and graphics.

-"Without knowledge, action is useless, and knowledge without action is futile." –– Abu Bakr As-Siddiq
+"Without knowledge, action is useless, and knowledge without action is futile." –Abu Bakr As-Siddiq

-My Zoom online course at the Silver School of Social Work examines ‘mass incarceration.’
-Our syllabus—which could not have been more timely—begs the question: What has social work done to fight this Human Rights abuse?
+"My Zoom online course at the Silver School of Social Work examines ‘mass incarceration.’
+Our syllabus—which could not have been more timely—begs the question: What has social work done to fight this human rights abuse?
 However, prior to the class, a brave student emailed and asked if we could also discuss our final assignment—a ‘praxis project’ which asks students to utilize the knowledge gained from the class toward an action (social media advocacy, educational literacy, interventions, etc.) that could benefit a population of their choice impacted by carceral systems.
-The student argued that with the onset of COVID-19, where much debate rages on what to do with vulnerable people in jail and prison, we would not afford to wait another two weeks to begin this conversation.
-We had a great class in which we began to formulate ways in which we could support various movements locally, nationally and globally that are working to ensure the safety of vulnerable people in jails and prisons during the COVID-19 outbreak.
+The student argued that with the onset of COVID-19, where much debate rages on what to do with vulnerable people in jail and prison, we could not afford to wait another two weeks to begin this conversation.
+We had a great class in which we began to formulate ways in which we could support various movements locally, nationally, and globally that are working to ensure the safety of vulnerable people in jails and prisons during the COVID-19 outbreak.
 We decided also to use social media to connect and invite activists and organizations to partake in portions of our class and share with us their work and the ways in which we can support it.
-I am super proud of my students for showing up during an unprecedented moment in the arch of history—and for their commitment to vanguard social work’s organizing value of ‘social justice’ and dignity for all people.”
+I am super proud of my students for showing up during an unprecedented moment in the arc of history—and for their commitment to vanguard social work’s organizing value of ‘social justice’ and dignity for all people.”